Volunteer as a student

 Frequently asked questions

-Yes.
-We’ve designed our volunteering opportunities so that you can get the most out of your placement.
-There is no limit on the amount of opportunities you sign up for.
+Yes, we’ve designed our volunteering opportunities so that you can volunteer regularly.
+There's no limit on the amount of opportunities you sign up for - you could volunteer on a short-term basis or as a one off.
 We just ask you to log your hours as you complete them.
 This is so that we can keep track of how much your volunteering efforts are boosting the local economy and helping you to gain experience.

 We encourage you to get involved and take advantage of opportunities throughout the summer.
-Whether you want to volunteer in Lancashire or where you live out of term time we can still accredit your volunteering hours.
+Whether you want to volunteer in Lancashire or where you live out of term time, you can still log your volunteering hours.

 Quality standard